hablapps/pairstrading/PostPairsTrading.md

 Finally, once we have our spreads accurately calculated and observe how our data is being updated second by second, we can **execute buy and sell orders when spreads discrepancies occur** based on some signal windows.
 Those windows, however, will be explored in greater depth in our next post about the Kalman Filter and its application in Pairs Trading.

+> 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
+They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
+These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.
+However, we'll delve deeper into this topic in a subsequent post that will expand the scope of the current discussion as we previously mentioned.

 For now, it's crucial to clarify **our spread formulation and understand what it represents**.
 With this knowledge, we can identify instances where one asset is overpriced while the other is underpriced.

 One might argue that our calculations are heavily influenced by past data, and that we rely too much on historical changes that **may not accurately reflect the present reality**.
 This is indeed a **valid concern**.
 To address this issue, we can utilize **the Kalman Filter**, a mathematical method for filtering noise and predicting states in a dynamic system.
 But we'll delve into the Kalman Filter in our upcoming posts as previously mentioned.